The Mountain Walker Learning

-I met this group of children in Sangla on our March 2016 trip across Kinnaur.
+In March 2016 – on our very first trip across Kinnaur after launching the company – I met this group of children in Sangla.
 March is towards the end of winter, the landscape in Sangla is dry, somewhat dusty, the air is cold but the sun’s up there, and everything in the valley is starting to stir in anticipation of spring and summer.

 Watching these children play, I was reminded of how rich and plentiful my childhood was, growing up in Shimla.
 Children in Himachal have the largest, the largest possible ‘Slide’ one can have anywhere in the world: the mountainside!
 These kids had these wooden sleds (two-three wooden planks nailed and then tied together with rope) and they carried it, slung on their backs with a rope, as they walked talking of adventures and new ideas, all the while looking for a new place to slide.
 I had spotted them and was following their conversation and movement from a distance.
 Suddenly one of them broke off mid-sentence and clambered up his huge rock he spotted, placed the plank under his bottom and slid down the slab of rock.
 Everyone started smiling, and one by one the others soon followed suit.
 Then they moved on to find other ‘slides’, which they found soon enough, on the other side of the road: in the form of the slope down the other side – the loose soil and crushed gravel made perfect sense as a slide.